rasterradio/Kumite/README.md

 ### Followup Attacks

 *Kumite* does not have a conventional combo system.
 Rather, normal attacks can follow up with one other normal attack, in any of the three Stances.
 There is a short delay between the first attack and the followup to give the defending player a chance to block the second attack, even if they were hit by the first move.
-If both attacks hit the enemy, they will be knocked down.
+If both attacks hit the enemy, they will be Knocked Down.
 If the first attack whiffs, the followup attack will come out with reduced startup time.
 Followup attacks do 1 point of damage.

 ### Power Attacks

 Power Attacks are performed by pressing Punch and Kick together (P+K).
-Power Attacks are slower strikes with long windups that guarantee a knockdown and do 3 points of damage.
+Power Attacks are slower strikes with long windups that Knock Down and do 3 points of damage.
 Power Attacks can be performed in each of the stances.

 ### Circular Attacks